ITfoxtec/FoxIDs/docs/up-party-howto-saml-2.0-nemlogin.md

 ![Claim mappings](images/howto-saml-nemlogin3-claim-mappings.png)

-The SAML 2.0 authentication method can now be used as an authentication method for application registrations in the track.
+The SAML 2.0 authentication method can now be used as an authentication method for application registrations in the environment.

 ## Logging